psarando/shire-reckoning/README.md

 The [html](html) directory contains files that will print a [Shire Reckoning calendar and a Rivendell Reckoning calendar](http://psarando.github.io/shire-reckoning) in a browser as a simple HTML table.
-The calendars include each day's corresponding Gregorian date of the current year and today's date will be highlighted on each calendar.
+The calendars include each day's corresponding Gregorian date of the current year with today's date highlighted on each calendar.

 ### Rivendell Reckoning Notes